j9t/little-books/manuscript/html-css-coding-guidelines.md

 ## Proven HTML/CSS Coding Guidelines

-After this short run through coding guidelines, I want to make recommendations for what I consider solid, useful, proven coding guidelines.
+After this short run through coding guidelines, I want to make recommendations for what I consider solid, useful, proven guidelines.
 Much of what follows can also be found in the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html), but that shouldn’t be surprising given Google’s care in most matters engineering.

 Many of these guidelines are quality rather than preference guidelines.
-We’ll keep with a bit more than just the minima: with what (not) to do in what scope, examples that illustrate each point, a rationale, and that with just the detail we need.
+We’ll often work with the minima: with what (not) to do in what scope, examples that illustrate each point, a rationale, and some detail.

-(Legal note: The following guidelines are a derivative of the [HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) by [Google](https://www.google.com/), used under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).)
+(Legal note: The following guidelines are a lightly edited and commented derivative of the [HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) by [Google](https://www.google.com/), used under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).)

 ### General